BrianPugh/game-and-watch-patch/README.md

 NOTE: No ROM's or romhack patches will be hosted in this repo.

 ## Other Clock Graphics Mods
 Run `make` to dump the clock tileset to `build/tileset.png`.
-You can copy and edit this file using any image editng tool.
+You can copy and edit this file using any image editing tool.
 To use your modified tileset, pass in the path via the `--clock-tileset` argument.

 # Troubleshooting: